Estimating Effects of Long-Term Treatments: Introduction

-Finally, in the broader literature, our work is also related to panel data experiments.
+More broadly, our work is also related to panel data experiments.
 In panel data experiments, subjects are not only repeatedly measured over time, but the treatment itself is also flexibly introduced, modified, or removed at different points in time \citep[e.g.,][]{abadie2021synthetic, athey2021matrix, basse2019minimax, chen2021learning, doudchenko2019designing, doudchenko2021synthetic, ni2023design, xiong2023optimal, xiong2023data}.
-The major difference is that our approach only uses data collected from short-term experiments, instead of using the entire panel.
+The major difference is that our approach only uses data collected from short-term experiments with standard A/B testing procedures, instead of using the entire panel.